Background

 Driving Experience

 Body roll is actually pretty well kept in check for a vehicle of this size but of course you won't be wanting to throw any sort of motorhome about and the stability system here is programmed to make sure that you don't.
-On this '680' variant, there's the option of Volkswagen's 4MOTION four-wheel-drive system, which might be well worth having for slippery campsites or if you're venturing to rural destinations.
+On the biggest '680' variant, there's the continuing option of Volkswagen's 4MOTION four-wheel-drive system, which might be well worth having for slippery campsites or if you're venturing to rural destinations.
 The suspension set-up achieves a good balance of ride quality.
 And your view out and ahead is excellent thanks to the high seating position.
 Manoeuvring of course can be difficult with a motorhome this big; we think you'll certainly need the optional rear view camera.
 Bear in mind too, that to drive this Volkswagen, your driving licence will need a C1 rating allowing you to pilot something this heavy.
 If you passed your test after 1st January 1997, that might be a problem.

 Design and Build

+Access to the living area is gained by a large offside sliding door, below which a motorised step slides out to help you in.
 You immediately come across a two-person rear bench seat.
 At meal times, this can make up one half of a four-seat dining area when a table is inserted in front and the cab area chair swivelled round to face those at the rear.
 Heading backwards down the vehicle, there's a kitchenette on one side with two-burner cooker, work top, sink and refrigerator.
 And, on the other side, this Grand California model's most unique inclusion - a fully fitted-out wet room.
 The latter feature is crucial because it means that owners won't be tied to camping sites with toilet and shower facilities and therefore can roam more freely.
 The shower in this wet room draws water from a 110-litre on-board freshwater tank and drains it into a 90-litre waste tank.
+In the main living area, this updated model introduces a new five-inch, portrait touchscreen - first introduced on the new California - to control camping functions such as the auxiliary heating and ambient lighting.

-There are some lovely touches here which come with Volkswagen's ability to design and create the whole vehicle itself.
+There are some lovely touches which come with Volkswagen's ability to design and create the whole vehicle itself.
 Things like smart optional ambient lighting strips around the classy cupboard doors.
 And this wall-mounted tablet that allows you not only to adjust cabin heating and ventilation but also to deploy the optional roof-mounted satellite dish.
 You can choose to heat the cabin either using gas (the vehicle can store two big bottles of it) or electricity.

 The main bed is at the rear and is a comfortable size for a couple of adults - as you'd hope it would be in a vehicle this big.
 Bluetooth speakers around this bed allow someone at this end of the vehicle to listen to a different kind of music from that playing in the cab.
 If you do need to sleep more than two people, there's the option on the 600 model of an extra berth over the cab, which slides cleverly in and out and could be used by a couple of kids or small adult.

-As you'd expect, the front cab area is pretty much exactly as it would be in a well specified Crafter van and includes an 8-inch 'Discover Media' navigation system touchscreen incorporating the brand's 'App-Connect' smartphone-mirroring system, Bluetooth and a 4-speaker DAB audio system.
+As you'd expect, the front cab area is pretty much exactly as it would be in a well specified Crafter van.
+Which means it's gained all the updates applied to the improved version of the Crafter - namely Volkswagen's latest dashboard and 'digital cockpit' instrument screen; and a bigger 10-inch central screen (up from 8-inches), which can be optionally upgraded in size to 12.9-inches.
+Both monitors incorporate nqavigation and the brand's 'App-Connect' smartphone-mirroring system, Bluetooth and a 4-speaker DAB audio system.

 Market and Model

 Let's try and guide you through the Grand California range.
-All models use a 2.0-litre TDI 177PS diesel mated to an 8-speed automatic gearbox.
-If you go for the shorter 6m-long '600' variant, there's a choice of two vehicle weights; either 3.5 tonnes (which at the time of this test in mid-2020 cost around £73,000); or a 3.88-tonne '600' variant costing around £600 more.
-For this test though, we chose the longer 6.8m '680' model, which is only available in 3.88-tonnes guise.
-'680' prices start at just over £75,000.
-For around £7,000 more, you can get a '680' derivative complete with the brand's 4MOTION four-wheel-drive system.
+All models use a 2.0-litre TDI 163PS diesel mated to an 8-speed automatic gearbox.
+If you go for the shorter 6m-long '600' variant, there's a choice of two vehicle weights; either 3.5 tonnes; or a 3.88-tonne '600' variant costing a fraction more.
+For our test, we chose the longer 6.8m '680' model, which is only available in 3.88-tonne guise.
+Volkswagen's asking quite a lot more for this revised Grand California.
+'600' model prices start at just over £84,000.
+You'll need around £87,000 for the '680' - and obviously more if you want a version with the brand's 4MOTION four-wheel-drive system.

 As for options, well if you want to sleep more than two people in a Grand California, you'll need the smaller '600' model, which alone offers the £2,500 option of an over-cab bed with an access ladder.
 Most buyers will want an awning, available in either black or white; and probably also features like a roof-mounted satellite dish, a Wi-Fi LTE hotspot data server and a stationary air conditioning/roof air-conditioner.
 You can also add in a couple of extra windows in the vehicle's side panel, an auxiliary heater, solar panels, ambient lighting, toilet ventilation and a heating system for water and interior powered by mains electricity or diesel.
 You might also want a rear view camera, a heated windscreen, power-folding mirrors, a rear bicycle rack and a towbar.
 There are various optional 'Driver Assistance' packs which give you features like Lane Keeping Assist and a Blind Spot Monitor: and you can add in full-LED headlights with High Beam Assist stop.
 Side and curtain airbags also cost extra.